Client Authentication Certificates

 The process for installing a Client Authentication Certificate into your web-browser is basically the same regardless of which browser you are using:

 The client authentication certificate acts like a key, enabling you to access a particular website.
 If you try to access the website without having the key installed, then you will receive an error message.
-But once you've imported the client authentication certificate into your browser you should be able to access the website.
+But once you have imported the client authentication certificate into your browser you should be able to access the website.
 Your browser may flash a confirmation menu (as you first connect to the website) allowing you to select which key to use in order to unlock the webpage; if this happens then just select the key from the menu, and then you should then be able to access the webpage.

 The steps listed above outlined the general process, below we provide detailed step-by-step instructions showing how to install a client authentication certificate into several popular web browsers: